-Launch a career in one of the fastest-growing fields with an IT management degree concentration online at Southern New Hampshire University.
+Launch a career in one of the fastest-growing fields with a Bachelor of Science in Information Technologies with a concentration in Information Technology Management online at Southern New Hampshire University.
 Information technology managers, or IT project managers, plan, coordinate and direct enterprise-wide computer-related activities.
 They help determine the information technology goals of an organization and are responsible for implementing computer systems to meet those goals.
-Whether the firm you work for is public or private, large or small, the IT management concentration from SNHU will prepare you to find and define systems to meet your company’s tech needs.
+Whether the firm you work for is public or private, large or small, the IT management concentration from SNHU will prepare you to find and define systems to meet your company's tech needs.

 In the IT management degree online program, you'll learn how to manage infrastructure and technical service within an enterprise.
 You'll dive into such topics as IT service management, infrastructure management, management science, and information technology teams and group dynamics.